-Mr. Osborst would vote for the motion.
-LOBD J. RUSSEL did not consider that the propositions of Mr. Hume's motion would conduce to the good government of the country.
-Adverting to these propositions in detail, he spoke strongly against the ballot, as applicable only to a very wide extension of the suffrage, and gave it as his opinion that with universal suffrage and vote by ballot the monarchical principle and the hereditary aristocracy could not long continue as parts of our constitution; and as to triennial parliaments, he reminded its advocates that the Trienpial Act had been repealed i.ecause of the inconvenience, exfranchise was too exclusively confined to the middle classes, and ing classes who were in every way fitted to exercise it.
-He also ing classes who were in every way nited to exercise it.
-He also considered it important that the constituencies of the smaller boroughs should be enlarged.
-He could not admitt the policy of the present government, not to make ony change in the Act of 1832 without a clear necessity, which meant that degree of discontent and disaffection which convinced government that they would not be safe without a change.
-Lord J. Russell concluded by saying-I, for the reasons I have stated, I must vote against the proposi-tion contained in the present motion; but I do trust that her Ma-jesty's government will renounce the course they have indicated tonight, and will consider well the step they take.
-I trust they will not wait till a necessity arises, but that they will take an early op-portunity of maturely considering the present state of the representation with a view to an extension of the franchise; and that, ab ve all, they will deem it incumbent on them to extend that franchise to a greater number of the working classes than are now in the enjoyment of it, so that by timely reforms they may make
+Mr. OSBORNE would vote for the motion.
+LORD J. RUSSELL did not consider that the propositions of Mr. Hume's motion would conduce to the good government of the country.
+Adverting to these propositions in detail, he spoke strongly against the ballot, as applicable only to a very wide extension of the suffrage, and gave it as his opinion that with universal suffrage and vote by ballot the monarchical principle and the hereditary aristocracy could not long continue as parts of our constitution; and as to triennial parliaments, he reminded its advocates that the Triennial Act had been repealed because of the inconvenience, expense, and heat which it occasioned.
+He believed at present the franchise was too exclusively confined to the middle classes, and that it should be extended to those members of the educated work-ing classes who were in every way fitted to exercise it.
+He also considered it important that the constituencies of the smaller baroughs should be enlarged.
+He could not admit the policy of the boroughs should be entriged.
+The control not admitt the policy of the present government, not to make ony ohange in the Act of 1832 without a clear necessity, which meant that degree of discontent and disaffection which convined government that they would not be safe without a change.
+Lord J. Russell concluded by saying- I, for the reasons I have stated, I must vote against the proposition contained in the present motion; but I do trust that her Ma-jesty's government will renounce the course they have indicated to-night, and will consider well the step they take.
+I trust they will not wait till a necessity arises, but that they will take an early op-portunity of maturely considering the present state of the represen-tation with a view to an extension of the franchise; and that, above all, they will deem it incumbent on them to extend that franchise to a greater number of the working classes than are now in the enjoyment of it, so that by timely reforms they may make those institutions of the country permanent to which I believe the people arcat present steadily and firmly attached.
+(Cheers.)